ADHD in Project Management: Harnessing Unique Strengths and Challenges

 One thing that I tend to repeat frequently is that due to our difficulties with organization and executive function, we tend to excel at discovering innovative and effective methods to accomplish larger tasks.

-This out-of-the-box approach to organization and planning often allows us to see certain things that others may not and can really end up being a positive rather than a hindrance in project management.
+This out-of-the-box approach to organization often allows us to see certain things that others may not and can really end up being a positive rather than a hindrance in project management.

 Stress Management